pointfreeco/sqlite-data/README.md

 ## Overview

-SQLiteData is a [fast](#performance), lightweight replacement for SwiftData, including CloudKit synchronization (and even CloudKit sharing) that deploys all the way back to the iOS 13 generation of targets.
+SQLiteData is a [fast](#performance), lightweight replacement for SwiftData, including CloudKit synchronization (and even CloudKit sharing), built on top of the popular [GRDB] library.
 To populate data from the database you can use `@Table` and `@FetchAll`, which are similar to SwiftData's `@Model` and `@Query`:

 <table>